-- 1. Information received via Internal BGP by a border gateway A declaring a network to be unreachable must immediately be propagated to all of the External BGP neighbors of A. - 2.
-Information received via Internal BGP by a border gateway A about a reachable network X cannot be propagated to any of the External BGP neighbors of A unless/until A has an IGP route to X and both the IGP and the BGP routing information have identical tags.
+- 1. Information received from an internal peer by a border gateway A declaring a set of destination associated with a given address prefix to be unreachable must immediately be propagated to all of the external peers of A. - 2.
+Information received from an internal peer by a border gateway A about a set of reachable destinations associated with a given address prefix X cannot be propagated to any of the external peers of A unless/until A has an IGP route to the set of destinations covered by X and both the IGP and the BGP routing information have identical tags.